ddan4/Gravity-DAO-INFO/spaces/1_WELFARE-AT-WORK-WEB-3.md

 **Heather**:    Yeah, this is an interesting question because it can really depend on the ethos of the DAO, because there are some DAOs that are really more like human focus and want to serve the needs of their contributors, especially like when it comes to taxes and pay time off and stuff.

 I do think overall in the Web Three space, there can somewhat be like a philosophical conflict when there's like a pretty large like libertarian streak in this community.
-Some doubts don't want to create like legal entities that would provide more protection to their contributors because it's in direct conflict with the like libertarian ethos.
-Yeah, as I said, it's really dependent on what DAO that you are working for.
+Some DAOs don't want to create like legal entities that would provide more protection to their contributors because it's in direct conflict with the like libertarian ethos.

+As I said, it's really dependent on what DAO that you are working for.
 I would also like to echo what Loie said that wages, depending on where you are in the world can actually be like quite competitive.
 Web Three can actually be like an equalizer of pay because if we pay in crypto we can hire anywhere in the world where a lot of companies can't do that.

 They can only hire in certain countries.
 In some ways, it's good news for you if like you're from a country that has a lower cost of living.
 Then in some other ways it can be bad news if you're from a country that has a higher cost of living.
 That's my input.

 **JuanK**:    Totally agree with you, Heather, because I am from Columbia and I see working in Web Three as a way to interact with the global market and to escape an economy with very low rewards and very low competition to the global market.
-That allows people like me and people in Latin America and third world countries to actually get to comp more competent wages worldwide.
+That allows people like me and people in Latin America and third world countries to actually get more competitive wages worldwide.
 Daniel, would you like to have the last word on this question?

 #### DANIEL

 **Daniel**:    Thanks.
-Building on top of already the excellent comments, what I'm seeing, or at least how I see it is that there are two main views, two main ways to look at what's happening, or like at least to mindset from which people act.
-One is a slightly pattern, ballistic mindset.
+Building on top of already the excellent comments, what I'm seeing, or at least how I see it is that there are two main mindset from which people act.
+One is a slightly Paternalistic mindset.

-We could say moral fashion and so on, but it also has a lot of advantages is that there is people who are working for me and I'm responsible for them.
+It has a lot of advantages is that there is people who are working for me and I'm responsible for them.
 I'm taking care of them and so on.
 That was historically like people having a lifelong career in a corporation.

-Ever since that time over the last a hundred years, that's been changing dramatically.
-We have a lot more going to these other mindset that is almost more of a relationship of equals where that relates to the libertarian mindset that Heather was speaking.
+Over the last a hundred years, that's been changing dramatically.
+We have a lot more gone to this other mindset that is more a relationship of equals that relates to the libertarian mindset that Heather was speaking.

-Now in Web Three, what we ha or the issue is that neither of these mindsets can actually deal with all of the complications of what we have.
+In Web Three, the issue is that neither of these mindsets can actually deal with all of the complications of what we have.
 Cause on one side is fantastic.
-If we have, if we can have more consensual relationships of equals and so on where it is, not that the employer is in power, but people are more in power or have more power and so on to choose to change and also power to take care of themselves.
+If we we can have more consensual relationships of equals and so on where people have more power to choose, change and take care of themselves.
+There isn't necessarily an expectation that the DAO needs to take care of them.

-It might not necessarily be an expectation that the let's say the employer or the DAO needs to take care of them.
-Then on the other side, if we have the issue that individuals might go through hardship, my software troubles might have, I dunno, any situation, or might be coming from an unprivileged background where they have certain difficulties, financial or social or emotional or whatever it is that happens through people's lives.
+Then on the other side, if we have the issue that individuals might go through hardship: software troubles, any situation, or might be coming from an unprivileged background where they have certain difficulties, financial or social or emotional or whatever it is that happens through people's lives.

 How do we deal with that in a way that's also caring and renegotiating in between these two mindsets.
 These two relationships is super tricky because we also have a huge variety of stages in the DAO from fledging startups or small groups that come together and themselves don't have a lot of resources or nor a lot of bandwidth and are trying to build something.

 If you start to ask them to take care of maternity leave of one of the two people who are involved well, suddenly one person taking all that other burden, and that might just not be feasible like that unit might simply die under that weight, but we also wanna take care of that person who's going for maternity leave or whatever it is.

-It's some really covering all the inequalities that we have in the world and trying to address all of that at the same time, which is quite challenging, but also the tremendous transformation that could really share a better society, a better world if we can take a good stab in that direction.
+It's some really covering all the inequalities that we have in the world and trying to address all of that at the same time, which is quite challenging, but also the potential, for tremendous transformation, to create a better world if we can move in that direction.

 **JuanK**:    Wow.
 That was an amazing first question.
 Now I am going to pass the mic to another cohost that Incandenza, but I will let him introduce himself and conduct the next question.

-### Question 2: How to balance contributors needs organizational needs?
+### Question 2: How to balance contributors needs vs organizational needs?

 (27:09)
 **Incandenza**:    Hi, everybody a Pablo from Italy.
-First of all, I would like to thank all the guests for being here in particular, Ben, because I know it's not feeling really well.
-I can hear it from his voice.
-I hope appear better.
+First of all, I would like to thank all the guests for being here in particular, Ben, because I know he's not feeling really well.
 Pablo, from Italy, as I said, I'm a contributor in Aragon.
 I take care of internal communication and contributor wellbeing.

 This is a theme that I really care about.
 I would like to jump in on the last comment of Daniel.
 Introduced expectations, and maybe also introduce the concept of a compromise should be done between expectation and the requirement of the DAO.

-We have three HR here, plus DAO de who is the founder of a DAO.
+We have three HR here, plus Daniel who is the founder.
 When you participate in the onboarding process, **what are the challenges that you are facing to balance the contributors and the DAO expectations?** We'd like to start with Daniel.

 #### DANIEL

 **Daniel**:    Thanks.
 Juan.
 Perhaps the biggest challenge is around compensation and or rewards more generally speaking, where we even lack a common language to talk about it.
 We're constantly having to use metaphors that are more coming from Web2 startup world or things like that.

-At least in case we were talking in a situation where we were not offering a job in the traditional sense.
-The reason a company set up that is gonna hire you and give you an expected salary every month and a series of benefits.
+At least in our case we are not offering a job in the traditional sense.
+There isn't a company that's gonna hire you and give you an expected salary every month and a series of benefits.
 That's not the situation we're in, at least not yet given that we've been bootstrapping the organization for a while.

 It's more a situation in that you kinda join this group as perhaps what could be conceived a bit more of a partnership.

-That partnership might generate certain resources and you eat what you kill.
-We're just going hunting together and trying to make certain things happening.
+That partnership might generate certain resources and you eat what you kill. **We're just going hunting together and trying to make certain things happening**.

 It's more of an entrepreneur entrepreneurial collective.
 This idea is that people can have more governance power, or perhaps become a co-owner of the thing.

-Even that the group is gonna decide that together is pretty foreign and being able to translate in between these different notions while also saying, we are not doing an IPO, cause that's a different thing, it requires this new language.
+Even that the group is gonna decide that together is pretty foreign and being able to translate in between these different notions.

-On top of all the other complexities of how do you even operate in this environment, do you join teams?
+Also saying, we are not doing an IPO, cause that's a different thing, **it requires this new language.** On top of all the other complexities of how do you even operate in this environment, do you join teams?

 Are you really that encouraged to start taking action and to be like entering into a group full of people and say: "Hello everyone.
 Hi, why don't we do this?"
 It is a quite unnatural behavior to some degree.

 Some people do it naturally, but for the majority, they prefer to look first a bit from the outside.
 Then they understand what the group is about and take action, which is a very different conception from have understanding what the group is about and then deciding to change that group, to suit themselves, which is in a way, a relatively new concept that we have.

 There is a negotiation there into these different personalities.
 Plenty of room for misunderstandings or miscommunications.
 In general, we try to open a lot of conversation and say, we're here and let's chat and include every person through actually engaging with a human and having a good, at least half hour, ideally one hour conversation.
-There is still a work in progress that needs a lot of improvement.
+That is still a work in progress that needs a lot of improvement.

 ### Question 3: Self-leadership and the Onboarding process

 (31:21)
 **Incandenza**:    Thanks.
 I completely agree on this lack of a shared language that can generate misunderstanding and that **self leadership is a key skill to have in Web Three.
-Ben, is it difficult to explain this concept to new contributors when you go through the onboarding process**, how do you deal?
-Like maybe with people that are new in the environment?
+Ben, is it difficult to explain this to new contributors during onboarding**, how do you deal with people who are new to this environment?

 #### BEN

 **Ben**:    Yeah, it's a really good question.
 Daniel's nailed it really.
-One thing that I see as a challenge in the space right now is a lot of DAOs have the challenge that Daniel's describing around this hunt and kill mentality of needing to generate revenue, but not always a clear understanding of what that looks like and how that defines the relationship between new contributors.
+One thing that I see right now is a lot of DAOs have the challenge that Daniel's describing around this hunt and kill mentality of needing to generate revenue, but not always a clear understanding of what that looks like and how that defines the relationship between new contributors.

 The fact that a lot of DAOs don't make money.
-I is a real problem in answering some of these questions because it delays considerations around how the community grows or how they're empowered perhaps later on.
+It's a real problem in answering some of these questions because it delays considerations around how the community grows or how they're empowered perhaps later on.

 One of the things that's really important is to be clear about what that relationship actually looks, so that it can be a more permissionless system in that people know what they're getting themselves into and can operate accordingly.

 A lot of the challenges stem around this question of a misunderstanding where people think if they do the time, then there will be opportunity for them to be rewarded.
 Perhaps it doesn't work out that way.
 That's very problematic.

-One other thing I would say is it's just really important to have very clear expectations setting as part of onboarding.
-There's a lot of ambiguity in DAO, often, not a lot of clarity for people coming in.
+One other thing is it's just really important to have very clear expectations setting as part of onboarding.
+There's a lot of ambiguity in DAO, often not a lot of clarity for people coming in.
 It's really important to set expectations around this question early.

 ### Question 4: How do you create clarity with new contributors?

 (33:42)
-**Incandenza**:    Thanks man.
-Yeah, absolutely.
-Also because a lack of clarity would undermine trust between the contributors and the DAO and also between the contributors community, Heather, how do you like tackle this problem of clarity?
+**Incandenza**:    Thanks, absolutely.
+Also because a lack of clarity would undermine trust between the contributors and the DAO and also between the contributors community, Heather, how do you tackle this problem of clarity?
 How do you create clarity with your new contributors would be your existing contributors?

 #### HEATHER

 **Heather**:    From my experience, the key to clarity is transparency.
 It's really trying to communicate who is being onboarded to our existing con contributors.
 Then also for our contributors that are being on onboarded is really having like a proper process, especially around expectations.

 It's been definitely a learning curve of onboarding.
-Now we have like a more formal type of onboarding where we just have a lot of documentation that is a part of the on boarding process and where a person really has to be, as you said a self leader in this of how well they're on.
-It's like half and half it's how active the existing contributors are into the onboarding processes of in our workspace.
+Now we have like a more formal type of onboarding where we just have a lot of documentation that is a part of the on boarding process and where a person really has to be, as you said, a self leader.
+It's like half and half it's how active the existing contributors are into the onboarding processes in our workspace.

 Everyone has a buddy.
 That really helps with clarity.
 The new contributors aren't lost in the process.
 One aspect that I really enjoy as part of the hiring processes, but I'm also a part of the onboarding processes.

 I have check-ins with all of our new contributors for the first three months of their contribution.
 I provide a lot of resources where there could be holes of [understanding], they don't know what happens in this proposal or that, and that also like brings a lot of the human touch.

+#### LOIE

+**Loie**:    I just wanted to add to Heather's description.
+That what I take from that is that it's very relational and it's that you're working in Web Three processes.
+Web Three orgs index, heavily on documentation and self-guided onboarding processes.

+That's great for getting like information understanding of the project, but there's nothing that can replace having a buddy or a people ops person, hold your hand through that journey and experience it with you.
+I really admire that you do that, and it is a huge help to having clarity there.

 ### Question 5: What are you looking for in new contributors?